shopsys/monorepo-tools/docs/upgrade/interchangeable-filtering.md

 - skip the path `'*/tests/ShopBundle/Functional/Model/Product/ProductOnCurrentDomainFacadeCountDataTest.php'` for the following coding standard sniffs in your `easy-coding-standard.yml` file
     `ObjectCalisthenics\Sniffs\Files\FunctionLengthSniff`
     `ObjectCalisthenics\Sniffs\Files\ClassTraitAndInterfaceLengthSniff`
-- don't forget to recreate the structure and export products to Elasticsearch with `php phing product-search-recreate-structure product-search-export-products`
+- don't forget to recreate the structure and export products to Elasticsearch with `php phing product-search-recreate-structure product-search-export-products`, especially later during deployment of your application